 They expect things to be difficult at first, but what they don't expect is for the winter storm of the century to arrive in Angel Creek, Montana Territory the same time they do.
 Now, they are all snow bound with their new husbands.
 Can they overcome their

 After the war, Lewis Brown is given a chance at a new start in life.
-Taking a dead man’s identify he begins his new life as a saloon owner in Angel Creek.
-Imagine his surprise when a mail order bride comes with the saloon.
-In one twist of fate, his past is exposed, his secrets revealed and his worst nightmare confirmed.
+Taking a dead man's identify he begins his new life as a saloon owner with the saloon.
+In on twist of fate, his past is exposed, his secrets revealed and his worst nightmare confirmed.

 Lewis and Charity need a Christmas Miracle.

 Julia Hamel always dreamed of a Christmas wedding and hers would be a dream come true if she wasn’t marrying a man she’d never met.
 Traveling across the country as a mail-order bride took a leap of faith, and she’s determined to make the best of her new life despite that fact her husband seems to be hiding something.
 But nothing she does seems to please him and Matthew’s distant despite her best intentions.
 When she meets a mischievous old man and takes his advice on how to make her husband happy, his ideas backfire in the worst possible ways and as Christmas draws closer, Julia begins to think leaving home may have been the worst mistake of her life.